Our Tax Filing Extension Policy

 At Inkle, transparency is part of how we work.

-If you've received a notice from Inkle about filing an extension on your behalf, you may have had questions.
-That's completely understandable — and it's exactly why we've put this together.
+If Inkle has filed an extension on your behalf, you may have some questions.
+That’s completely understandable — and exactly why we’ve put this together.

 This article gives you a walk-through of our approach to tax extensions filings: when we use them, why they're the right call, and what they do — and don't — mean for your tax obligations.